Educational workshops for middle and high school students

 RESCUE AND RESISTANCE

-For students from 3rd to Terminale
+For students from the 3rd to Terminale

 Themes: Female resistance, deportation, hidden children, engagement, memories.